| | | | | |

 The community view on Trak Racer is a bit of a mixed bag, and I think it’s worth being upfront about that.
 The hardware itself gets solid reviews.
 Will Ford at Boosted Media called the TR120 “a very solid product” with “absolutely no flex” on the wheel deck.
 Sean Cole at The Simpit described the TR8 Pro V2 as “structurally bulletproof.”
 The rigs are well-built.

 The problems come after the sale.
 Customer service is, frankly, the number one complaint across Reddit, forums, and YouTube comments.
-Slow response times, missing parts in deliveries, and stock availability issues – particularly in late 2025 and early 2026 – have frustrated buyers.
+Slow response times, missing parts in deliveries, and stock availability issues – particularly through late 2025 and into 2026 – have frustrated buyers.
 If you’re the sort of person who needs quick resolution when something goes wrong, factor that into your decision.
 The hardware is good.
 The after-sales experience can be testing.

 The Cockpit Range